Five Oaks Academy Family Round 2

 At the day and time that you selected, drive to the selected location within the window of time you chose.
 Coming early will not help and will only mean you have to wait longer.
 When we have a large group, we frequently send out an additional email a few hours prior to testing with suggested times for arrival in 15 minute intervals, to create a smooth flow without a large number of people showing up at once.

-The test location will be listed in your email receipt.
+The test location will be listed in your confirmation email (different from your receipt).
+Testing occurs at 1 K-Mart Plaza, Greenville, SC 29605.

 3. Go To The First Station And Stay In Your Car

-At the first station in the parking lot, uMedMarket staff will verify your order number and name, verify that we have all the right information and give you the test kit.
+At the first station in the parking lot, uMedMarket staff will ask your name, verify that we have all the right information and give you the test kit.
 The entire process will not require you to leave your car.
 This will help ensure proper social distancing.

 *Business customers may have a slightly different collection experience